 With 2021 just around the corner, it’s time for my annual ecommerce recruiting forecast, when I take my crystal ball off the shelf, peer through its smooth, round glassy dome and see what’s ahead for marketers, and more specifically, marketers who are thinking about making a move.
 While the overall volume of hiring in the field of digital commerce was down sharply in 2020, there was no slowdown in certain specialties that I believe will continue to be in very strong demand in the near year.
 Marketers who can apply these skills strategically as well as tactically will find an abundance of new opportunities with businesses in practically every industry category, brand-side or agency-side, public or private, small or large.
-Pretty much every client I worked with this past year with Manager, Director or VP-level positions to fill wanted what I call “hybrid” candidates, that is, candidates who can develop strategy as well as do the work.
+Pretty much every client I worked with this past year with Manager, Director or VP-level positions to fill wanted what I call “hybrid” candidates, that is, candidates who can develop strategy as well as do the hands-on work.

 The Importance of Being Hands On

 The days of just telling others what to do are gone.
 To use a restaurant analogy, employers want marketers who can develop the menu and also serve the food.
 The good news for most candidates is that this is nothing new.
 As organizations became flatter following the Great Recession of 2008-2009, the need to be more “hands-on” among mid-level and senior-level marketing leaders became an integral part of the job description.
 In many of these roles, campaign execution, data analysis, writing content and other “on the ground activities” now account for as much as 25% of their average day.
 Never underestimate how much you’ll score points with an employer during an interview when you tell him or her that you enjoy getting your fingernails dirty, and wouldn’t want to do it any other way.

 Content is King